The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: Discussion

 Bringing together all findings above, we converge on a comprehensive picture of LyC escape in Ion1, as illustrated in Figure \ref{fig:illus}.
 Near the stellar centroid, there is a star-forming complex\footnote{With the current data, we cannot constrain the nature of this star-forming complex, which could be a single star-forming region or multiple regions in close proximity.} that dominates the ongoing star formation in Ion1.
 Given the absence of AGN activity in Ion1 (Section \ref{sec:intro}), this complex is likely the only primary source of LyC radiation.
 If low \ion{H}{1} column density cavities exist, a fraction of the LyC radiation can escape from the star-forming complex.
 Hydrodynamical simulations suggest that such cavities can be created by stellar feedback from highly concentrated starbursts \citep[e.g.,][]{Ma2016,Trebitsch2017,Kimm2019}.
 Indeed, an empirical model from \citet{Naidu2020} inferred a positive correlation between $f_{\rm{esc}}$ and the star formation rate surface density ($\Sigma_{\rm{SFR}}$), an observable sensitive to the strength of stellar feedback \citep[e.g.,][]{Heckman2001}.

 For Ion1, we derive a $\Sigma_{\rm{SFR}} = \rm{SFR_{H\alpha}}/(2\pi r_{e,\,F070W}^2) \approx 63\, M_\sun/yr/kpc^2$ \footnote{Previous studies used the half-light radius in the NUV to calculate $\Sigma_{\rm{SFR}}$ \citep[e.g.][]{Naidu2020,Flury2022}.
 To maintain consistency, we use the F070W size (rest-frame 1500\AA) here.}.
 If we instead use the SFR from our fiducial SED fitting (Section \ref{sec:sed}) rather than that derived from the NIRCam-imaging-based H$\alpha$ flux, we obtain a $\Sigma_{\rm{SFR}} \approx 35\, \rm{M_\sun/yr/kpc^2}$.
-Regardless of the SFR estimation method, Ion1 exhibits a high $\Sigma_{\rm{SFR}}$, comparable to both local non-AGN-hosting strong LyC emitters \citep{Flury2022} and high-redshift Ly$\alpha$ emitters \citep{Witstok2025}.
+Regardless of the SFR estimation method, Ion1 exhibits a high $\Sigma_{\rm{SFR}}$\footnote{The large $\Sigma_{\rm{SFR}}$ is derived using an SFR estimated under the assumption of zero $f_{\rm esc}$.
+A non-zero $f_{\rm esc}$ would lead to an even larger $\Sigma_{\rm{SFR}}$ (Section \ref{sec:sed}).}, comparable to both local non-AGN-hosting strong LyC emitters \citep{Flury2022} and high-redshift Ly$\alpha$ emitters \citep{Witstok2025}.
 Empirically, these inferred physical conditions suggest that stellar feedback in Ion1 should be sufficient to generate low-\ion{H}{1} column density channels.
 Further supporting this scenario, the peak of Ion1's H$\alpha$ emission -- where $\Sigma_{\rm{SFR}}$, and thus stellar feedback, is arguably maximized -- is positioned directly between two local maxima of dust emission (Figure \ref{fig:dust_vs_other}).
 This alignment is consistent with a scenario in which intense stellar feedback carves out low-\ion{H}{1} channels, facilitating the escape of Ion1’s LyC photons.

 Among the LyC photons streaming out from the star-forming complex, only a fraction ultimately escapes Ion1 and reaches observers -- specifically, those LyC photons traveling in the northeast direction, where additional obscuration -- originating from neutral gas {\it not immediately} associated with the star-forming complex, such as the ISM of the rest of the galaxy and the CGM -- is minimal along the line of sight.